CLOSE X

 A Super Popular Indoor Activity: The World of Coca Cola

-The World of Coca Cola is a great indoor activity in Atlanta with all of the smiling, friendly and helpful staff.
-When our effervescent guide asked where everyone called home, I was surprised to hear that in addition to being from a dozen or so U.S. states, many had also traveled here from Denmark, Argentina, Hong Kong, India, Germany and several other countries.
+Not surprisingly, the World of Coca-Cola is a great indoor activity in Atlanta with all of the smiling, friendly, and helpful staff.
+When our effervescent guide asked where everyone called home, I was surprised to hear that in addition to being from a dozen or so U.S. states, many had also traveled here from Denmark, Argentina, Hong Kong, India, Germany, and several other countries.

-The tour began with an excellent, high-quality animated movie, after which we were led out into a small atrium, where you could have your photo taken with the Coca-Cola polar bear or one of the characters from the cartoon.
+The tour begins with an excellent, high-quality animated movie.
+After that, we were led out into a small atrium, where we could have our photos taken with the Coca-Cola polar bear or one of the cartoon characters.

-From that point on the tour was self-guided so you can take your time, and I moved on to “The Vault,” which included an exhibition on Coke “Myths and Legends,” a section on Coke history and other things, and then the actual vault in which we were assured the secret recipe is kept.
+From that point on, the tour was self-guided, so you could take your time.
+I moved on to “The Vault,” which included an exhibition on Coke’s “Myths and Legends,” a section on Coke history, and then the actual vault, in which we were assured the secret recipe is kept.

-The two most popular areas came at the end of the tour: a sampling area containing Coke products from all over the world and the Coca-Cola store filled with just about everything that could have the Coca-Cola name emblazed on it.
-It was quite crowded and business was brisk, especially with the foreign tourists.
+The two most popular areas at the end of the tour were a sampling area containing Coke products from all over the world and the Coca-Cola store, which was filled with just about everything that could have the Coca-Cola name embossed on it.
+Generally, it was quite crowded, and business was brisk, especially with the foreign tourists.

 A Whale Shark at the Georgia Aquarium